NomicFoundation/hardhat/docs/getting-started/README.md

 This guide will explore the basics of creating a Buidler project.

-A barebones installation with no plugins allows you to compile your Solidity code, install plugins and create your own tasks.
+A barebones installation with no plugins allows you to create your own tasks, compile your Solidity code, run your tests and run a local development network you can deploy your contracts to (Buidler EVM).

 To create your Buidler project run `npx buidler` in your project folder: